docker/docs/datacenter/ucp/1.1/install-sandbox-2.md

 ## Step 1: Set --insecure registry or set up DTR trust and log in

-First, we'll set up a security exception that allows a the Docker-machine hosts used in your UCP cluster to push images to and pull images from DTR even though the DTR instance has a self-signed certificate.
+First, we set up a security exception that allows a the Docker-machine hosts used in your UCP cluster to push images to and pull images from DTR even though the DTR instance has a self-signed certificate.
 For a production deployment, you would